 In North America and Europe, some waterfowl species have long served as important indicators of ecological health.
 Waterfowl encompass a vastly diverse ecosystem both between species, and different times throughout their annual cycle among species.
 Waterfowl can be found most anywhere in North America.
 From the remote northern reaches of Canada, along the busy marine ports and our coastlines, to the lakes, rivers, and swamps across all of North America.
 These varying habitats are sometimes exposed to potentially harmful types and levels of contaminants.
 The sources of contamination deposited among these habitats are produced through certain domestic industry practices, as well as transported from other countries from afar through atmospheric deposition.
 Contaminants are deposited into the environment, and then consumed by fish and wildlife from polluted food sources.
 Certain waterfowl species are susceptible to accumulating harmful levels of contaminants.
 BRI’s waterfowl contaminant research has focused on two varying approaches: (1) assessment of polluted areas; and (2) contaminant screening.

-Contaminant screening: The process of collecting samples, such as blood, feathers, eggs, or edible portions of waterfowl provide important information on the overall health of a individual bird, a population, or the health of our continent’s environment that wildlife and humans share and rely on for survival.
-BRI has collected and facilitated waterfowl sample collections throughout North America to evaluate what species and in what geographic areas are at risk of potentially unhealthy contaminant exposure.
+Contaminant screening: The process of collecting samples, such as blood, feathers, eggs, or edible portions of waterfowl, provides important information on the overall health of a individual bird, a population, or the health of our continent’s environment that wildlife and humans share and rely on for survival.
+BRI has collected and facilitated waterfowl sample collections throughout North America to evaluate what species and what geographic areas are at risk of potentially unhealthy contaminant exposure.

 Technological advances in tracking equipment have enabled wildlife biologists to record detailed locations and movements of individual birds.
 For example, when studying species that have little information known about them, such as sea ducks, tracking devices have provided valuable insight into their movements and habitat requirements.